open-cluster-management-io/community/CONTRIBUTING.md

 By contributing to this project, you agree to the Developer Certificate of Origin (DCO).
 This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.
 See the [DCO](DCO) file for details.

+Use the `-s` or `--signoff` flag to signoff on a Git commit.
+See the [Git documentation](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt--s) for details.

 ## Contributing a patch

 1. Submit an issue describing your proposed change to the repository in question.
 The repository owners will respond to your issue promptly.